What is the Foundation Programme?

 For more about Foundation Schools and the roles of those in them, see Who's Who in the Foundation Programme

-Where can trainees get careers advice?
+Where can foundation doctors get careers advice?

 Careers advice will be available through the foundation programme directors, educational supervisors and clinical supervisors, as well as the deanery careers advisor.
 Specialty tutors will be available to answer questions about individual specialties.